genomicsclass/book/pages/association_tests.md

 ##     220      30
 ```

-If you you feed the function two factors it will tabulate all possible pairs and thus create the two by two table:
+If you you feed the function two factors, it will tabulate all possible pairs and thus create the two by two table:

 ```r